Radioactive Gas Fueling The Future

 Last night, new expansions of oil drilling shined a light on a new opportunity in the fuel industry.
 A new company, Odem Oil, founded in Odem, Texas, last month, has been the first company to discover uranium-based crude oil.
 This oil has been seen as a luxury, selling for more than double the price of crude oil at a rate of $235 a barrel.

-This oil after refined creates the cleanest burning kerosene, gasoline, and diesel.
+This oil, after refinement, creates the cleanest burning kerosene, gasoline, and diesel.
 Odem Oil executives tested this theory on a 2009 Honda Fit that the EPA claims emissions are 125 g/Km.
 After multiple highway and city tests the Honda Fit managed an average of 53 g/Km, 78.54MPG city, and 81.09MPG highway.
 For vehicles that have been optimized with Fuel flex systems higher fuel efficiency is expected.

 This fuel comes at an expensive price to Texans because Odem Oil owns the rights; they are the only ones who can sell this fuel.
 Prices are expected to range between $5.50 and $6 a gallon.
 It would cost the average owner of a Honda Fit $30.50 to drive 300 miles with the combined city and highway fuel efficiency.
 On the contrary, it would cost the uranium-based fuel owner $22.80 at the price of $6 a gallon to drive the same distance.